 I've now tried washing them in a watered down solution of betadine to get the crusty stuff off, then dabbed betadine straight onto them and applied filtabac over top.
 It seems to have improved them slightly, but I am still looking for ideas on what they might be, and the best way to go about treating them.

 I think you've done exactly what I would do at this point.
 Now I would just leave them and hopefully they will just dry out and go away.
 I have only seem melamonas under the tail on a grey, never on their head, not to say they don't get them, just that I have never seen them.
-Since they are weeping I would think it more likely that they are insect irritations.
-I can see your pic!

 This might seem a bit odd of a question.
 Does she take her feed from a plastic pail/tub?